-The Trustees found that the No Action Alternative would not meet the purpose and need for restoration under this Draft RP/EA, the Restoration Evaluation Criteria, or CERCLA, including as defined by CERCLA NRDAR procedures.
-Therefore, the No Action Alternative is not a preferred restoration alternative when evaluated against the NRDAR evaluation criteria.
+The Trustees found that the No Action Alternative would not meet the purpose and need for restoration under this Final RP/EA, the Restoration Evaluation Criteria, or CERCLA, including as defined by CERCLA NRDAR procedures.
+Therefore, the No Action Alternative is not a preferred restoration alternative when evaluated against the NRDAR Restoration Evaluation Criteria.